wsmelojr/aulacripto/hyperledger/README.md

 ./mspPTB.sh
 ```

 Esse script usa os arquivos [configtx.yaml](configtx.yaml) e [crypto-config-ptb.yaml](crypto-config-ptb.yaml) para criar os certificados MSP em uma pasta chamada *crypto-config*.
-Ele também gera o **bloco genesis** em um arquivo chamado *ptb-genesis.block* e a configuração do *channel* configuration file *ptb-channel.tx*.
-Noticed that this script depends on the tools installed together with Fabric.
-The script *installFabric.sh* executed previously is expected to modify your $PATH variable and enable the direct execution of the Fabric tools.
-If this does not happen, try to fix the $PATH manually.
-The tools usually are located in the folder /$HOME/fabric_samples/bin.
+Ele também gera o **bloco genesis** em um arquivo chamado *ptb-genesis.block* e a configuração do *channel* no arquivo *ptb-channel.tx*.

-### 3. Manage the docker containers
+### 3. Gerencie os containers docker

-We use the **docker-compose** tool to manage all the docker containers in our network.
+Nós usamos a ferramenta **docker-compose** tool to manage all the docker containers in our network.
 It basically reads the docker-compose-ptb.yaml and creates/starts/stops all the containers or a specific group of containers.
 You can find more details in the [Docker Compose Documents](https://docs.docker.com/compose/).

 In the folder [blockchain](blockchain), use the following command to start all the containers: